 Tie On a Lobster Bib and Get Ready to Feast

 Lobster is New England's (and especially Maine's) signature delicacy, but eating a whole lobster can be a bit intimidating for first-timers.

-Don't just settle for a lobster roll (here are 5 reasons why).
-If you've never eaten a lobster, or if it's been a while since you tangled with a crustacean, here is your step-by-step, visual guide to how to eat lobster.
+Don't just settle for a lobster roll.
+If you've never eaten a whole lobster, or if it's been a while since you tangled with a crustacean, here is your step-by-step, visual guide to how to eat lobster.
 Follow these pictures and instructions, and you'll learn how to eat a lobster like a New Englander.

 Twist off the Claws